-WARNING: Check condition of ski runner and leaf spring.
+WARNING: Check condition of skis, ski runners and leaf springs.
 Replace if worn or weak.

 PRE-SEASON PREPARATION

 To simplify the pre-season preparation we have drawn up a small chart.
 The chart indicates servicing points to be performed by you and your authorized dealer.